johnwargo/word-clock-neomatrix-wifi-desktop/readme.md

 ## Open Tasks

-* Add timeout for Wi-Fi connection
-* Toggle blue LED during Wi-Fi connection
-* Set all LEDs to red when NTP request fails
 * Add configuration option for GMT Offset
 * Add GMT Offset to network time
 * Add device name to config file and set it in the code